staticwebexpert/affiliates-jekyll-theme/_posts/2018-01-12-powerful-things-markdown-editor.md

 ---
 layout: post
 title:  "Powerful things you can do with the Markdown editor"
-author: sal
+author: fraser
-categories: [ Jekyll, tutorial ]
+categories: [ Jekyll, Tutorial, Markdownexamples]
 image: assets/images/4.jpg
 featured: true
 ---